ldutoit/QC_Zoo_Workshop/remove_adapters.md

 Well done!

-Final Challenge: Use what we learnt in the first part of this lesson to quality control all of these new files.
+*Final Challenge* Combine what we learnt in the first part of this lesson to quality control all of these new files.
+You could also try to run `multiqc` in the `trimmed` folder to see how multiqc deal with them.

 [Link to Useful Resources](resources.md)